Our commitment to 100% free-range eggs

 Free-range eggs: an important issue for consumers

-• 62% of French people prefer organic and free-range chicken farming methods, regardless of price**
+• 62% of French people prefer organic and free-range chicken, regardless of price**

-• 88% of French people find the information on how chickens are raised, printed on egg cartons in stores, helpful, and 86% say they feel reassured by this information**.
+• 88% of French people find the information on egg cartons in stores about how the hens are raised helpful, and 86% say this information reassures them**

 Our concrete commitments regarding free-range eggs

-For several years now, Grands Moulins de Paris has already been transitioning to eggs and egg products sourced from alternative farming methods that do not involve cages.
+For several years now, Grands Moulins de Paris has been transitioning to eggs and egg products sourced from non-cage farming systems.

-Today, our commitment goes even further, with 100% of the egg products needed to manufacture our milling products, Francine products, and products for our professional customers sourced from French free-range farms.
+Today, our commitment goes even further: 100% of the egg products used to make our "Meuniers" and "Francine" products, as well as those for our commercial customers, come from French free-range farms.

-On the side of Francine, these commitments concern two product ranges that include eggs in their ingredients: brioche flour and mixes (for crepes, pancakes, and waffles).
+Over at Francine, these commitments apply to the two product lines that include eggs among their ingredients: brioche mixes and pancake mixes (for crêpes, pancakes, and waffles).

-About Mon Moulin recipes, eggs and egg products are gradually being switched to free-range eggs.
-The goal is to have all of the brand's products meet this requirement by 2025.
+Regarding the Mon Moulin Recipes, eggs and egg products are gradually being switched to eggs from barn-raised hens.
+The goal is to have all of the brand’s products meet this standard by 2025.

 A process that spans several years

-Anne-Vanessa PROFIZI, Product Innovation Director, explains that"this process will take several years, with various milestones along the way.
-This will enable free-range farming operations to be set up, guaranteeing us a high-quality, secure supply."
+Anne-Vanessa PROFIZI, Director of Product Innovation, explains that“this process spans several years, with various milestones along the way.
+In particular, this allows outdoor farming operations to get up and running, ensuring a high-quality and reliable supply for us.”

-She also emphasizes the importance of rigor in this type of procurement because"it involves an entire industry, so we must ensure that each link in the chain fulfills its role in order to maintain collective commitment."
+She also emphasizes the importance of maintaining the necessary rigor in this type of procurement because“the entire supply chain is involved, so we must ensure that every link in the chain fulfills its role to make this collective commitment a reality.”

 A process that spans several years

-The switch to free-range eggs also requiredsignificant upstream sourcing work,the ins and outs of which are explained byIsabelle ETOURNEAU, Raw Materials & Ingredients Purchasing Manager:
+The transition to free-range eggs also requiredsignificant upstream sourcing efforts,the ins and outs of which are explained byIsabelle ETOURNEAU, Manager of Raw Materials & Ingredients Procurement:

-"We select our suppliers based on their technological capabilities, reputation, and reliability, in accordance with our requirements in terms of food safety and traceability, and of course their ability to deliver to us in accordance with the negotiated purchasing conditions.
+“We select our suppliers based on their technological capabilities, reputation, and reliability, in accordance with our food safety and traceability requirements, and, of course, their ability to deliver to us in accordance with the negotiated purchase terms.”

-Alternative farming systems have required significant reforms since their introduction and major investments by farmers in order to comply with current legislation and animal welfare standards.
-As such, we have transitioned to these alternative methods in a planned manner with our current powdered egg supplier: free-range from July 1, 2020, and open-air from July 1, 2021.
-This is the only supplier in France that can guarantee us open-air eggs from contract farming.
+So-called alternative farming systems have required significant reforms since their introduction, as well as major investments by farmers to comply with current legislation and animal welfare standards.
+Thus, with our current supplier of powdered eggs, we have transitioned to these alternative methods according to a set schedule: to floor-reared laying hens starting July 1, 2020, and to free-range laying hens starting July 1, 2021.
+This is the only supplier in France that guarantees us “free-range” eggs sourced from contract farming within the supply chain.

-These contracts comply with very specific specifications and specific farming methods.
-These include, for example, standards concerning the size and exposure of buildings, stocking density, transport methods (which must ensure biosecurity), production management, cleaning, etc. They also cover regulations on nests, perches, chicken runs, and even their feed.
+These contracts adhere to very specific guidelines that include particular farming practices.
+These include, for example, standards regarding the size and orientation of buildings, stocking density, transport methods (which must ensure biosecurity), production management, cleaning, and so on.
+This includes regulations on nests, perches, the hens’ movement within the space… all the way down to their feed.

-The epidemic situation relating to Highly Pathogenic Avian Influenza (HPAI) on national territory has necessitated the confinement of poultry since September 10, 2021, for the first departments affected.
+Due to the outbreak of Highly Pathogenic Avian Influenza (HPAI) across the country, a poultry confinement order has been in effect since September 10, 2021, in the first departments affected.

-European regulations (Regulation 2017/2168, amending Regulation 589/2008) allow the label "eggs from free-range hens" to remain on products for a maximum continuous period of 16 weeks from the date on which the laying hens were confined.
+The European Regulation (Regulation 2017/2168, amending Regulation 589/2008) allows the label “eggs from free-range hens” to remain on the packaging for a continuous period of up to 16 weeks from the date the laying hens were confined.

-**Consultation conducted by INC and CNA on labeling farming methods / May 2019
+**Survey conducted by the INC and the CNA on the labeling of farming methods / May 2019

 Share this article